nasa/bplib/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```

-The Bundle Protocol library (BPLib) implements a subset of the [RFC-9171 Bundle Protocol](https://www.rfc-editor.org/rfc/rfc9171.html) andtargets embedded space flight applications via [BPNode](https://github.com/nasa/bp), with the goal of implementing the entirety
+The Bundle Protocol library (BPLib) implements a subset of the [RFC-9171 Bundle Protocol](https://www.rfc-editor.org/rfc/rfc9171.html) and targets embedded space flight applications via [BPNode](https://github.com/nasa/bp), with the goal of implementing the entirety
 of RFC-9171.
 The build 7.0 library uses a UDP convergance layer to manage the process of encapsulating
 application data in bundles, and extracting application data out of bundles.